AlgoMystique/Tech-Quiz-Test-Suite2/README.md

 # Tech Quiz Test Suite

 This project is an enhancement of a fully functioning Tech Quiz application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The application allows users to take a quiz with ten random tech-related questions and view their final score.
-The goal of this project is to integrate Cypress for both component and end-to-end testing.
+Cypress is integrated for both component and end-to-end testing.

 ## Directory Structure:
 ```